ervinb/ervinb.github.io/about.md

 title: About me
 ---

-Hi, I'm Ervin a dev/ops guy working on [SemaphoreCI][semaphore], a continuous integration and deployment service, developed by the fine gentleman over at [Rendered Text][rt].
+Hi, I'm Ervin Barta, a dev/ops guy who worked on [SemaphoreCI][semaphore], a continuous integration and deployment service, developed by the fine gentleman over at [Rendered Text][rt].

-I'm mostly responsible for managing and development of the system which uses different virtualization and container technologies ([KVM][kvm], [LXC][lxc], [Docker][docker]) to execute jobs related to continuous integration and deployment.
+I was mostly responsible for managing and the development of the system, which uses different virtualization and container technologies ([KVM][kvm], [LXC][lxc], [Docker][docker]) to execute jobs related to continuous integration and deployment.
-I also wrote a few articles on [Semaphore Community][semaphore-community].
+I also wrote a few articles on [Semaphore Community][semaphore-community] and did technical support for the CI platform.

+These days, I do consulting with a focus on Go and Kubernetes.

 In my free time, I like to fiddle with the nuts and bolts of everything which ticks or has >= 2 wheels.
 I'm passionate about running, motorcycles and